Earth, Skewed My Way

 When am I?

-As of this writing, I am pushing 43 years of age.
-I am old, ancient, and so forth.
+As of this writing, I am an ancient, 43 years of age.
+I am old, decrepit, and so forth.
 I feel like an artifact of the past some days, or perhaps some object from the future what found itself before its time, somehow.
 A large part of my temporal dichotomy is that I expect a lot better from the so-called 'leaders' in our society, who seem more interested in lining their own pockets than doing their jobs.

 This is probably foolish of me, because if my extended time on this ball of rock has taught me anything, is that expecting anything but the lowest common denominator from others is a fool's errand.
 I try not to be a fool, mind you, and yet here we are.
 This is probably one reason I embrace high tech doo dads so much - at least, when built and maintaned properly, they do what they say they will.